folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Effective call number (item), shelving order.** Retrieves Instance records based on the shelving order element in the item record.
 -   **Instance HRID.** Human readable identifier for the instance record.
 -   **Instance UUID.** Universally unique identifier for the instance record.
+-   **Authority UUID.** Universally unique identifier for an authority record stored in FOLIO.
+This searches for UUIDs in bibliographic data where a field is linked to and controlled by an authority record.
+This value is stored in a $9 the bibliographic record (visible via “View source”).
 -   **All.** Searches across all fields in all record types.
 May impact performance.
 -   **Query search.** A search for advanced users to query by property names using CQL.
 -   **Browse call numbers.** The call number browse is based on the shelving order element in the item record; only Instances with item records will be retrieved.
 It includes LC, Dewey Decimal, NLM, SuDoc and Local call numbers.